rafael/multigres/README.md

 Multigres will implement a consensus protocol to ensure that transactions satisfy the required durability policy.
 This will be achieved using a two-phase sync to replicate the WAL to the required number of replicas in the quorum.
 This functionality eliminates the need to rely on a mounted (and replicated) file system like EBS to safeguard from data loss.

-In case of a primary node failure, VTOrc (Orchestrator) will promote an existing replica to primary, ensuring that it contains all the committed transactions of the previous primary.
+In case of a primary node failure, VTOrc (VT Orchestrator) will promote an existing replica to primary, ensuring that it contains all the committed transactions of the previous primary.
 Following this, Multigres will resume serving of traffic using the new primary.
 Essentially, this solves the problem of durability and high availability.

 The above approach aligns with the conceptual view of the VTTablet+Postgres+Data trio as being part of the data layer.
 Hence, there is no need to rely on yet another (mounted) data layer underneath Postgres.